akiko-pusu/redmine_issue_favicon/README.md

 That's all.

+## Changelog

+### 0.0.2

+* Update favico.js to 0.3.10.
+(Thank you so much, Miroslav Magda.
+Repository: https://github.com/ejci/favico.js)
+* Add feature to enabled favicon globaly.
+* Change repository from Bitbucket to GitHub.
+Also vcs was changed from Mercurial to Git.
+* Update test code.
+* Support Redmine 3.4.x
+* Add some codes for CI.

 ### Note

 This plugin has mounted thanks to favicon.js plugin, http://lab.ejci.net/favico.js/.
 Any advice or suggestion would be greatly appreciated.

 ### Repository